ysyk2021/the-power-of-gratitude-journaling-cultivating-a-positive-mindset-for-greater-peace/src/chapter-9-1.md

-Chapter 9: Integrating Gratitude Journaling with Personal Growth - Fostering Self-awareness and Emotional Intelligence
+Fostering Self-awareness and Emotional Intelligence
 ======================================================================================================================

 Gratitude journaling can be a powerful tool for fostering self-awareness and emotional intelligence.
 In this chapter, we will explore how gratitude journaling can help individuals integrate personal growth with the development of these skills.